-Working as an early years practitioner is rewarding because you’ll get to see children learn, develop and grow in your care.
+Working as an early years practitioner is rewarding because you will be able to see children learn, develop and grow in your care.
 These developments will be a direct effect of your hard work.
-What’s more rewarding than that?
+What is more rewarding than that?

-The fact that you are able to impact and change a child life for the better each and everyday is the joy of its all
+The fact that you can impact and change a child’s life for the better each day is the joy of it all

-When you work in early years education, hours are often flexible.
-This is because the hours need to fit around the parents’ schedules.
-This means that you’ll have a great work-life balance and you can also have time to bond with your family not to mention the benefit of having summers off.
+When you work in the early years of education, hours are often flexible.
+This is because the hours need to fit around the parent’s schedules.
+This means that you might good work-life balance and you can also have time to bond with your family not to mention the benefit of having summers breaks

 A Community of Educators

-Within your early years settings , you’ll work alongside many qualified educators.
-By fostering an environment of creativity, professionalism, and sharing, you’ll have the opportunity to be part of a vibrant learning community.
+Within your early year settings, you will work alongside many qualified educators fostering an environment of creativity, professionalism, and sharing, you will have the opportunity to be part of a vibrant learning community

-Because you’ll most likely have an entirely new group of students each Fall, you’ll find that each new school year holds different joys and challenges.
-You’ll most likely find that within the field of education, you’ll never be bored!
+Because you will most likely have an entirely new group of students each Fall, you will find that each new school year holds different joys and challenges.
+You will most likely find that within the field of education, you will never be bored

 A Dynamic Field